crweiner/hacktoberfest-swag-list/docs/list.md

 - **Swag**: Bottles, stickers
 - **Requirements**: Create and contribute to new issues.
     - One bottle per merged PR for sample Applications
     - Stickers for every relevant issue created.
     - Bottle for every blog, tutorial or documentation contribution at [Dyte Docs](https://github.com/dyte-in/docs), send an [email](ritvi@dyte.io) to know more about blog/tutorial contribution.
 - **How to sign up**: Create a relevant issue in one of the open source repos.
 - **Issues**: Check open issues at [Dyte.io Repositories](https://dyte.io/repos)
-- **Notes**: Read more at the [Hacktoberfest](https://dyte.io/blog/dyte-hactoberfest/) Hacktoberfest post.
+- **Notes**: Read more at the [Hacktoberfest](https://dyte.io/blog/dyte-hactoberfest/) post.

 ### E